-- Certain injuries may be at greater risk for cellulitis infection than others.
-You may need to take antibiotics to prevent infection or have other preventive care.
-Be sure to contact your doctor if you have injuries such as these:
+Some injuries are at greater risk for cellulitis than others.
+Be sure to contact your doctor if you have:

-- Puncture injuries deeper than a half-inch, such as stepping on a nail
+- Puncture wounds deeper than a half-inch, such as from stepping on a nail

-- Injuries in contact with sea water, especially if you have liver disease
+- Injuries that touch sea water (making them more prone to infection), especially if you have liver disease

 - Diabetes or other significant medical conditions, such as liver or kidney disease

 - Swelling in your arms and legs that does not go away

 Outlook for Cellulitis